linusmossberg/monte-carlo-ray-tracer/README.md

 ]
 ```

-The **surfaces** object contains an array of surfaces.
-Each surface has a **type** field which can be either **"sphere"**, **"triangle"** or **"object"**.
-All surfaces also has an optional **material** field, which specifies the material that the surface should use by name.
+The `surfaces` object contains an array of surfaces.
+Each surface has a `type` field which can be either `sphere`, `triangle` or `object`.
+All surfaces also has an optional `material` field, which specifies the material that the surface should use by name.

 #### Type-specific fields:

-**Sphere:** The sphere position is defined by the **origin** field, while the sphere radius is defined by the **radius** field.
+**Sphere:** The sphere position is defined by the `origin` field, while the sphere radius is defined by the `radius` field.

-**Triangle:** The triangle is simply defined by its vertices, which is defined by the 3 vertices in the vertex array **vertices** in xyz-coordinates.
+**Triangle:** The triangle is simply defined by its vertices, which is defined by the 3 vertices in the vertex array `vertices` in xyz-coordinates.
 The order of the vertices defines the normal direction, but this only matters if the surface has an emissive material.

 **Object:** The object surface type defines a triangle mesh object that consists of multiple triangles.
-The **set** field defines the index of the vertex set to pull vertices from, while the **triangles** field specifies the array of triangles of the object.
+The `set` field defines the index of the vertex set to pull vertices from, while the `triangles` field specifies the array of triangles of the object.
 Each triangle of the array consists of 3 indices that references the corresponding vertex index in the vertex set.

 ## Renders